aoede3/taujs/README.md

 > τjs is in development.
 Expect some breaking changes on the road towards a stable v1 release.
 Some features may or may not be missing!

-Example use of @taujs/server Fastify plugin + @taujs/react React renderer.
-Simplified CSR, SSR, Streaming SSR, and Hydration, with 'fast' developer experience
+Unified rendering with @taujs/server and @taujs/react.
+Switch seamlessly between CSR, SSR, and Streaming SSR with Fastify.
+Simple hydration, and a fast and smooth developer workflow.

 ## CSR, SSR, Streaming SSR, and Hydration.
 React 19.